Heartbreaker (Marie Ueda album): Promotion

 "Revolver" was used as an intro song to the television variety program Bebop Higheel.
 The song was released as a single on 8 August 2017.

 The digital single "Stranger" was released on 1 October 2019.
-Later that year, it was announced that it would serve as a anniversary campaign song for the department store Flags in Fukuoka.
+Later that year, it was announced that it would serve as an anniversary campaign song for the department store Flags in Fukuoka.

 The digital single "What's" was released on 1 May 2020.
 It was announced that it would serve as a theme song to the movie Missis Noisy.
 While the movie was postponed due to worldwide pandemic (originally scheduled to premiere in May 2020), the digital single was released according to the schedule.
 The song was composed after the one-night live Palpable Babble Live in 2019.

 "I Just Wanna Be a Star" was produced along with the music video clip within the span of 25 hours during the YouTube live broadcast in November 2019.
 Several months later, in April 2020 was announced the song promotion in the television drama Peanut Butter Sandwich and released as a digital single on 1 May 2020.

 Digital single "Niji ga Kakaru Kara" and movie insert song "Go to the Sun" remain unreleased from the album recordings.